donut/responsive-images-php/README.md

 ## Outstanding Issues

-* `Size` should be able to define only a width restriction without needing to define an aspect ratio.
+* `Size` should be able to define a width restriction without also needing to define an aspect ratio.
 * `Size` should be able to be defined in terms of height instead of width.